God, and the Problem of Suffering

 Most people won’t complain much over a paper cut, but the physical pain of severe burns or the despairing emotional pain at the loss of a child will often cause people to question the existence of God, or at least His care for them.

-However the real quandary for many is why the innocent suffer.
+The real quandary for many is why the innocent suffer

 I've yet to hear anyone say: “If there’s a God, why did he allow Hitler to suffer?”
 But have heard of many reject God after the death of a child or other severe "unfair" trauma.